 College of Education

-Chair and Professor: Jeffrey D. James; Associate Chair and Professor: Joshua Newman; Associate Professors: Giardina, Rodenberg; Assistant Professors: Du, Kim, Xue; Teaching Faculty II: Nobles; Teaching Faculty I: Flanagan, Pappas
+Chair and Professor: Jeffrey D. James; Associate Chair and Professor: Joshua Newman; Associate Professors: Giardina, Rodenberg; Assistant Professors: Du, Kim, Xue; Teaching Faculty II: Nobles, Pappas; Teaching Faculty I: Flanagan

 The mission of the Department of Sport Management is to provide high quality education aimed at producing qualified professionals for the sport industry, public schools, colleges, and universities.
 The primary goals of the department are to (a) provide excellence in instruction in preparing qualified professionals; (b) pursue research and other scholarly endeavors that advance the theory and practice in sport settings; and (c) provide high quality leadership and service that advance professional organizations in the three programs, as well as benefit Florida State University.

 Programs of study in the department lead to the Master of Science (MS) or Doctor of Philosophy (PhD) in Sport Management.
-The department offers a joint-degree program in Law and Sport Management, JD/MS, in conjunction with the College of Law.
+The department offers two joint-degree programs in Law and Sport Management, a JD/MS and a JM/MS, in conjunction with the College of Law.
 The department also offers a Graduate Certificate in Coaching which is designed to prepare coaches at all levels from amateur to professional to hone their coaching competencies and skills.
-See http://education.fsu.edu/degrees-and-programs/sport-management-2 for information.
+See https://education.fsu.edu/degrees-and-programs/sport-management-2 for information.

 The Master of Science (MS) degree in Sport Management emphasizes principles of business as applied in the sport industry (e.g., marketing, finance, management, law), as well as research oriented courses befitting a graduate program.
 In addition, an array of electives reflects prominent career paths in the industry (e.g., collegiate athletics, professional sport).
 The non-thesis track MS program consists of thirty-six credit hours; a thirty-four hour thesis-track option is also available for those who wish to pursue a research project in a particular sport issue, or to prepare for doctoral-level work.